webpack/webpack.js.org/src/content/configuration/dev-server.md

 ## `devServer.host`

-`string`
+`string = 'localhost'`

 Specify a host to use.
-By default this is `localhost`.
 If you want your server to be accessible externally, specify it like this:

 __webpack.config.js__